-Contrary to the aims of the Coming Home Implementation Plan, and international human rights standards, we have found that people continue to spend many years on learning disability units, and continue to be admitted for the reason of 'learning' disability'.
+Contrary to the aims of the Coming Home Implementation Plan, and international human rights standards we have found that people continue to spend many years on learning disability units, and continue to be admitted for the reason of 'learning disability'.
 This also raises additional questions about compliance with the European Convention on Human Rights, which does not permit detention on the basis of learning disability unless there is a clear therapeutic purpose.

 To reach these findings, we worked with a set of human rights indicators to measure progress made in the realisation of the right to independent living as set out in Article 19 CRPD, in relation to those affected by the Coming Home Implementation Plan.
-The research approach used indicators developed by the European Union Agency on Fundamental Rights (FRA), who carried out comparable research across EU member states in 2018.
+These were based on indicators developed by the European Union Agency on Fundamental Rights (FRA), who carried out comparable research across EU member states in 2018.
 These indicators are rigorously developed and well tested and we have used them as the basis for our human rights measurement.
 Small adaptations have been made to fit them to the Scottish context and to narrow the focus to those within the scope of Coming Home.

-Based on our findings, we make nine recommendations to duty bearers, and principally the Scottish Government.
+In our report, we make nine recommendations to duty bearers, and principally the Scottish Government.
 Firstly, we recommend that the Scottish Government should urgently develop a fresh action plan to deliver the outstanding commitment of Coming Home.
 It must be concretely grounded in the CRPD Committee's guidelines and address all components of deinstitutionalisation, including mechanisms of redress.

-We seek to meet with you at your earliest convenience in order to further discuss our report, its findings, and how you can work to ensure the right of people in institutions to live independently and as part of the community.
-Our hope is that the framework we have developed and published in our report can be used from here as a tool to plan, deliver and monitor a human rights based approach to progressing the intent of the Coming Home plan.
+We seek to meet with you at your earliest convenience in order to further discuss our report, its findings, and how the Committee can work to ensure the right of people in institutions to live independently and as part of the community.

-We invite your team to liaise with Tiia Kontro, using email address chairandexecutive@scottishhumanrights.com, who will be happy to support us to find a suitable time to meet
+We invite your team to liaise with Tiia Kontro, using email address chairandexecutive@scottishhumanrights.com, who will be happy to support us to find a suitable time to meet.